-I suggest you all stay put.
+I suggest you all just sit down.

 (The members of the crowd, some of whom have stood to leave, promptly obey.)

 (To ELIZABETH) Plus, you left somethin' out...somethin' important...which your audience should hear...(scornfully)...now that it's in print.